wp-plugins/training-tab/readme.txt

 Tags: training
 Requires at least: 2.0.2
 Tested up to: 3.2.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3

-Training Tab is a WordPress plugin designed to help users get WordPress training in the form of documentation and instructional video.
+Training Tab is a WordPress plu­gin designed to help users get WordPress training in the form of documentation and instructional video.

 == Description ==

-Training Tab is a WordPress plugin designed to assist administrators who have training documentation for their end-users in the form of written documentation, images, links and video instructions.
-Post training on your custom WordPress site in training tab to make learning and using WordPress easy for your end-users.
-The plugin also allows for end-users to request new train­ing, either from TechStudio or any other developer.
+Training Tab is a WordPress plu­gin designed to assist admin­is­tra­tors who have train­ing doc­u­men­ta­tion for their end-users in the form of writ­ten doc­u­men­ta­tion, images, links and video instruc­tions.
+Post train­ing on your cus­tom WordPress site in train­ing tab to make learn­ing and using WordPress easy for your end-users.
+The plu­gin also allows for end-users to request new train­ing, either from TechStudio or any other developer.

 == Installation ==